Nicole A. Williams: Elections

+Gun control

+During the 2026 legislative session, William introduced a bill to ban the sale of firearms that can be converted into automatic firearms through the use of a Glock switch.

 Social issues

 In February 2022, Williams attended a rally to urge lawmakers to pass the Time to Care Act, legislation that would offer paid family leave to all Marylanders.

 During the 2025 legislative session, Williams introduced a bill to repeal the prohibition of selling condoms in public school vending machines.
 After passing the House of Delegates, the bill died in the Senate Judicial Proceedings Committee.

 Transportation

 In May 2021, Williams attended a rally alongside a number of elected officials to protest a proposed Maglev train between Baltimore and Washington, D.C.
 Williams introduced legislation during the 2021 legislative session that would block the use of state funds to construct the maglev.